 - Deliberate distortion and submission of non-original documents.

-- Multiple origins of standard paper samples (printed by different employees by different machines and paper).
+- Multiple origins of standard paper samples (printed by different employees with different machines and paper).

 - The same batch of paper is used for forgery or insertion in multi-paged documents.

 - Lack of resources and instrumentation.